-The State is legally responsible for contributions to the Teacher Group that covers retirees of other governmental entities.
-The State is the sole "employer" contributor for the teachers; and, therefore, is acting as the employer.
+Prior to fiscal year 2014, the State was legally responsible for contributions to the Teacher Group that covers retirees of other governmental entities.
+The State was the sole "employer" contributor for the teachers; and, therefore, was acting as the employer.
+Beginning in 2014, the State pays the unfunded actuarial liability on behalf of teachers, while school districts contribute the normal cost, calculated actuarially, for their teacher members.